How Much Does Hair Dyeing Cost?

 At a typical premium salon, it would cost you an average of $175-350 to get your hair dyed through a double-process color.

-If you were to do it at home, it would cost around $9-40 for the first step (bleaching) and $8-35 for the second step (coloring) for a total of $17-75.
+If you were to do it at home, the cost would be around $9-$40 for the first step (bleaching) and $8-$35 for the second step (coloring), totaling $17-$75.

-Keep in mind that attempting this type of dyeing process at home can be risky.
-You can easily damage your hair while bleaching it at home, and putting so much boxed dye on it in rapid succession can make it look very fried.
+You can easily damage your hair while bleaching it at home, and applying so much boxed dye to it in rapid succession can make it look scorched and fried.

 Partial Hair Color

-There are lots of different techniques that can be used, so prices vary a lot from salon to salon.
-This is where it’s worth doing some research and finding a stylist that can create your vision.
+This is where it’s worth doing some research and finding a stylist who can bring your vision to life.

 If you were to do your own highlights or balayage at home, you would need to invest in a bleach kit or a special highlighting kit.
-Those typically go for $7-40 depending on what kit you end up using.

-Keep in mind, however, that it’s very hard to do a technique like balayage on yourself.
 If you’re going to attempt it, try to find a friend or someone who can help you.

 Cost Of Dyeing Your Hair Silver

-In order to dye your hair silver, your hair needs to undergo the following steps:
+To dye your hair silver, your hair needs to undergo the following steps:

-2. Tone the hair to remove any remaining yellow tones
+2. Tone the hair to remove any remaining yellow tones.

-3. Dye the hair with a silver/grey dye
+3. Dye the hair with a silver/grey dye.

 How much would it cost?